tsj7ww/folio/stat/covid19/README.md

 # Covid19 Analysis
-Analysis of Covid19 data sourced from Johns Hopkins and blended with various demographics datasets.
+Visualization of Covid19 data sourced from Johns Hopkins and blended with various demographics datasets.

 ### Overview
 - Problem: create data visualizations for Covid19 data.